Last updated on July 7th, 2018 at 12:43 am

 Cacciatore means “Hunter” in Italian.
 Alla Cacciatora refers to a meal prepared “hunter style”.
 If that is not appropriate for a farm, I don’t know what is!

-For this rustic stew, you want to use bone-in chicken.
+For this rustic Chicken Cacciatore stew, you want to use bone-in chicken.
 White or dark meat, or a combination.
 You can use skinless if you prefer.
 For some reason, I like the skin on drum sticks but always remove the skin off chicken thighs (hey I’m particular, don’t judge!)

 If you have picky eaters that only like boneless and skinless chicken (the hubs comes to mind), don’t worry!
 By the time this stew is ready to be served, it will all fall off the bones anyway!

-My recipe calls for dredging the chicken in flour which gives the chicken a nice crust and the stew a thicker consistency.
+This recipe calls for dredging the chicken in flour which gives the chicken a nice crust and the stew a thicker consistency.
 BUT if you want to make this gluten free, you can omit this step.
 It will still be amazing!!!
 (If I feel particularly lazy, I skip this step as well).

 Then, in goes the anchovies (trust me it won’t taste fishy!) and the aromatics – garlic, onions, carrots, red bell peppers – all caramelize and get happy in the pot.
 Next, the wine goes in (a nice chianti is a good option), herbs, tomatoes, olives and capers, then the magic happens!
 You slow cook it until all the flavors melt together to Italian perfection!